GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

         >    chr3	16	27
         >```

+    !!! info ""

+    `'NR >= 3 && NR <= 5'`: This is the selection criteria used by awk to determine which lines to process.
+Let's dissect this part further:

+    - `NR`: This is a built-in variable in awk that stands for "Number of Records."
+It keeps track of the current line number in the input file.
+    - `>= 3`: This means "greater than or equal to 3."
+    - `&&`: This is the logical AND operator.
+    - `<= 5`: This means "less than or equal to 5.

     ??? clipboard-question "Why is this useful"

         - Extract a specific subset of lines from a larger file